Dark-Alex-17/managarr/README.md

 #### Windows Instructions
 To use a binary from the releases page on Windows, do the following:

-1. Download the latest binary [binary](https://github.com/Dark-Alex-17/managarr/releases) for your OS.
+1. Download the latest [binary](https://github.com/Dark-Alex-17/managarr/releases) for your OS.
 2. Use 7-Zip or TarTool to unpack the Tar file.
 3. Run the executable `managarr.exe`!

 #### Linux/MacOS Instructions
 To use a binary from the releases page on Linux/MacOS, do the following:

-1. Download the latest binary [binary](https://github.com/Dark-Alex-17/managarr/releases) for your OS.
+1. Download the latest [binary](https://github.com/Dark-Alex-17/managarr/releases) for your OS.
 2. `cd` to the directory where you downloaded the binary.
 3. Extract the binary with `tar -C /usr/local/bin -xzf managarr-<arch>.tar.gz` (NB: This may require `sudo`)
 4. Now you can run `managarr`!